dmhuebner/dev-cli/README.md

 ##### Variable Casing

 You can also specify **casing** for any custom variables such as model names that may need to be in several cases throughout your project.
-You specify casing in your template projects by adding a case (in camelCase) inside **[ ]** brackets at the end of the variable.
+You specify casing in your template projects by adding a case **(in camelCase)** inside **[ ]** brackets at the end of the variable.
 See example below:

-Ex) If you have a model in a file that you want to be represented with a custom variable {%firstModel%} with a value of 'fooBar', you may have a need to express that variable value in camelCase, as well as capitalized, and in kebab-case.
+Ex) If you have a model in a file that you want to be represented with a custom variable {%firstModel%} with a value of 'fooBar', you may have a need to express that variable value in camelCase, as well as capitalized, in lowercase, in kebab-case, etc.

 **capitalized**